UK Democracy Fund

 And read about our learning so far here.

-If you are interested in applying for a grant, please see our funding framework.
+If you are interested in applying for a grant, please see our Funding Guide.

 What we will not fund

-• Small-scale outreach work: similarly, we will not support small-scale campaigns, unless they seek to generate new learning on how to reach a specific audience, or clearly demonstrate how they will contribute to new evidence to support our goals.
+We will not support by-election or local election activities or small-scale campaigns or outreach work unless they are testing something new or they seek to generate new learning on how to reach a specific audience, or clearly demonstrate how they will contribute new evidence to support our goals.

 How does the UK Democracy Fund operate?